hdngo/Twitchery/README.md

 * A user can search for the streams that are currently available for a game.
 * A user can see the results from their search.
 * A user can page through multiple results.
+* A user can see the stream's channel logo.
+* A user can click on the stream name to view the actual stream.
+* A user can click on the stream thumbnail to view the actual stream.
+* A user can see the logo for the channel hosting the stream.
+* A user should receive an 'error message' if they receive no results.

 ##Screenshots
 ![Landing Page](https://github.com/hdngo/Twitchery/blob/master/imgs/default-screen.png)